Atri-Labs/framework-docs/docs/install_with_pipenv.md

 ### Problems?

-If you faced any problems during installation or have any other queries, you may join the [Slack community](https://join.slack.com/t/atricommunity/shared_invite/zt-1e756m1at-bZBxngvw7KWWO0riI4pc0w).
+If you faced any problems during installation or have any other queries, you may reach out to us through the [Slack community](https://join.slack.com/t/atricommunity/shared_invite/zt-1e756m1at-bZBxngvw7KWWO0riI4pc0w).